 Deposits in SMIF: The Bond Program's cash is held in the State's Surplus Money Investment Fund (SMIF).
-SMIF is part of the State's Pooled Money Investment Account (PMIA), which as of June 30, 2022 had a balance of \$240.4 billion.
-The weighted average maturity of PMIA investments was 311 days as of June 30, 2022.
-The total amount of deposits in SMIF was \$71.2 billion as of June 30, 2022.
+SMIF is part of the State's Pooled Money Investment Account (PMIA), which as of June 30, 2023 and 2022, had a balance of \$179.9 billion and \$240.4 billion, respectively.
+The weighted average maturity of PMIA investments was 260 and 311 days as of June 30, 2023 and 2022, respectively.
+The total amount of deposits in SMIF was \$70.1 billion and \$71.2 billion as of June 30, 2023 and 2022, respectively.
 All of the resources of SMIF are invested through the Pooled Money Investment Board and is administered by the office of the State Treasurer.
 The fair value of the Bond Program's investment in this pool is reported in the accompanying financial statements at amounts based up on the Bond Program's pro-rata share of the fair value provided by SMIF for the entire SMIF portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by SMIF, which are recorded on an amortized cost basis.
-As of June 30, 2022, CHFFA's Bond Program invested funds in SMIF in the amount of \$14,055,000.
+As of June 30, 2023 and 2022, CHFFA's Bond Program invested funds in SMIF in the amount of \$12,405,000 and \$14,055,000, respectively.

-Disclosures regarding interest rate risk, credit risk, concentration of credit risk, custodial risk and other additional detailed disclosures required by GASB regarding cash deposits and investments, are presented in the financial statements of the State of California for the year ended June 30, 2022.
+Disclosures regarding interest rate risk, credit risk, concentration of credit risk, custodial risk and other additional detailed disclosures required by GASB regarding cash deposits and investments, are presented in the financial statements of the State of California for the years ended June 30, 2023 and 2022.